lornix/fauxcon/README.md

 the man page would suddenly have no working mouse, making it considerably more difficult to frantically kill `fauxcon` to restore their keyboard.
 (Nah, that wouldn't happen, would it?)

-__TODO:__ Viability of a 'remote' connection method?
+__TODO:__ Remote mode.
+Viability of a 'remote' connection method?
 Run `fauxcon` locally, it connects to another machine and passes keystrokes through.
-Perhaps like `rsync` does, essentially connecting to itself to do work. (would make constraining mouse easier, see previous TODO)
+Perhaps like `rsync` does, essentially connecting to itself to do work. (would make constraining mouse easier, see 'mouse passthrough' TODO above)